Find Your People at these 7 Inclusive Spaces in Leeds

 2. Inkwell Arts

 In association with Leeds Mind, Inkwell Arts work closely with the community on annual fundraising projects, and hope to help adults with mental health issues towards recovery through arts and creativity.
 Every Saturday you can head over to the café for a delicious vegetarian (or vegan) lunch followed by homemade cake.
-If jazz is your thing, stick around for their live music events like Jazz Divas, and the Sunday Jazz Café, plus you’ll be spoilt for choice with their range of classes which cover arts and crafts, dance, and mindfulness - to name but a few.
+If jazz is your thing, stick around for their live music events like Jazz Divas, and the Sunday Jazz Café, plus they offer a range of classes covering arts and crafts, dance, and mindfulness - to name but a few.
 Until the 1st December you can join them on every first Saturday of the month to help fight period poverty in the Freedom4Girls Workshop.

 31 Potternewton Lane, Chapel Allerton, Leeds, LS7 3LW